Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 #### Order the free SSL certificate

-In the `SSL Certificates` section of your Manager, click the `Order SSL Certificate`{.action} button to create a new one.
+In the `SSL Certificates` section of your Control Panel, click the `Order SSL Certificate`{.action} button to create a new one.
 An edit window will appear with an `FQDN` field to be filled in.

 ![Add a free SSL certificate](images/iplb-order-ssl.png){.thumbnail}

 #### Follow-up of the order

-In the `Tasks`{.action} section of your Manager, the tasks related to ordering a free SSL Certificate are of the type `orderFreeCertificate`.
+In the `Tasks`{.action} section of your Control Panel, the tasks related to ordering a free SSL Certificate are of the type `orderFreeCertificate`.

 ### Via API